How to Use Advisory Services to Move Clients to the Cloud

 It can feel like falling at the first hurdle when you’re attempting to convince clients to migrate to the cloud.
 Many business owners that have been professionals in their fields for many years will be stuck in their ways, unable or unwilling to see the benefits of updating the way they operate.
 We find ourselves shouting from the proverbial rooftops about how essential cloud working is, to business owners and accounting firms alike.
 But when you’ve made the change and can’t get your clients behind you, what should you do next?

-It may be tempting to allow your clients to choose the way you run their accounts, but you must keep in mind that the way you operate your practice is up to you, and you alone.
 When we caught up with Martin Bown of My Management Accountant, he told us he won’t work with a client who isn’t on the cloud, continuing to explain:

 “Getting our client onto Xero and off Sage meant we saved them two weeks per month on invoicing.
 The cloud is such a brilliant resource, and being on it gives you access to software like FUTRLI.”